Abstract

 AR

-Chronic immune-related adverse events following adjuvant anti-PD-1 therapy for high-risk resected melanoma
+, et al. Chronic immune-related adverse events following adjuvant anti-PD-1 therapy for high-risk resected melanoma.

 JAMA Oncol